 •Animals must be in costume (or extremely decorated with beads, feathers, etc.) to participate.

 •Animals must be current on their vaccinations.
 You do not need to bring proof of vaccinations but by signing waiver on the registration form you are acknowledging that the animals are up to date on all shots.

-3. Animals must not have vicious tendencies or need to be muzzled (remember this is a family event involving children).
+•Animals must not have vicious tendencies or need to be muzzled (remember this is a family event involving lots of children running around).

 •Animals must be on a leash and must not be "in season."

-5. Escorts are encouraged to join in the theme with costumes and floats.
-Floats can be made out of wagons, baby strollers, shopping carts, etc.
+•Escorts are encouraged to join in the theme with costumes and floats.
+Floats can be made out of wagons, yard carts, baby strollers, shopping carts, etc.

-6. Escorts are strongly encouraged to have a ready supply of throws.
+•Escorts are strongly encouraged to have plenty of throws.

 •Escorts are deemed "Official Pooper Scoopers" (there will be plenty of bags available at registration and disposal locations for your animal's droppings).

 •There are quite a few water stations for your animal along the route - look for the signs - but please try to bring along a bottle or two for your dog on your float!

 •Absolutely NO golf carts, rollerblading, bicycles, or motorized floats of any kind are allowed! (they not only spook the dogs but have caused injury to other participants, both people and dogs).